-0 la Custodial Parent of an Infant (CMC) Sometimes If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, the individual may be considered for a CMJ placement.
-At-Risk Pregnancy (ARP) No If the woman in an ARP placement gives birth, she is eligible for a CMC placement.
+O at a Pal Daniel of an 0 Custodial Parent of an Sometimes Infant (CMC) If the CMC neutral part was not in an At Diels Dragnancy (ADD) CC L If the CMC participant was not in an At Risk Pregnancy (ARP), CSJ (including partial CSJ) or W-2 T placement prior to going into CMC, At Dials Dramanas the individual may be considered for a CMJ placement.
+At-Risk Pregnancy No (ARP) If the wampn in an ADD placement gives hirth, she is cligible for a If the woman in an ARP placement gives birth, she is eligible for a CMC placement.
 See CMC above.
-Case Management Follow-up (CMF) Yes.
-Individuals in a CMF, CMF+, or a CMU may be considered for a CMJ placement.
-However, moving from CMU, CMF+, or CMF to CMJ is only appropriate for individuals who are able to find and Case Management Follow-up Plus (CMF+) keep full-time employment.
-This includes individuals who may be able to work full-time, but choose to only pursue part-time work.
-Case Management The W-2 agency must individually assess each CMF, CMF+, and CMU participant who loses employment to determine the reason for that employment loss.
-Loss of employment may indicate a Unsubsidized (CMU) hidden barrier that is making it difficult for the individual to maintain employment.
+Coop Managament Case Management Yes Follow-up (CMF) Individuals in a CME, CME, or a CMI I may be considered for a Casa Managamant Individuals in a CMF, CMF+, or a CMU may be considered for a Case Management CMJ placement.
+However, moving from CMU, CMF+, or CMF to CMJ is only appropriate for individuals who are able to find and Follow-up Flus (CIVIF+) keep full-time employment.
+This includes individuals who may be Case Management able to work full-time, but choose to only pursue part-time work.
+Underemployed (CMU) Onderemployed (CMO) The W-2 agency must individually assess each CMF, CMF+, and CMU participant who loses employment to determine the reason for that employment loss.
+Loss of employment may indicate a hidden barrier that is making it difficult for the individual to maintain employment.
 The W-2 agency must pay particular attention to CMU, CMF+, and CMF participants who lose their jobs after only a short time.
-Case Management Minor Parents (CMM) Sometimes , If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered for a CMJ.
-Case Management Pregnant Woman No (CMP) The CMP placement is for women who are pregnant and have no other custodial children.
+Case Management Sometimes Minor Parents (CMM) Cometines iviiiioi i aronto (oiviivi) If the minor parent turns 18, already has a high school diploma or equivalent and a work history, that minor parent may be considered for a CMJ.
+Case Management No Pregnant Woman (CMP) The CMP placement is for women who are pregnant and have no (3) other custodial children.
 CMJ placement is only for custodial parents.
 If the woman in an CMP placement gives birth, she is eligible for a CMC placement.
 See CMC above.
-Case Management Noncustodial Parents (CMN) Sometimes If the NCP becomes a custodial parent, he or she may be considered for a CMJ placement.
-Stipends for Noncustodial Parents (TSP) ·
+Case Management Sometimes Noncustodial Parents (CMN) (- ··· · / If the NCP becomes a custodial parent, he or she may be considered for a CMJ placement.
+Stipends for Noncustodial Parents (TSP) - /